alimness/sabbath-school-resources/src/en/aij/2025-00-bb-tg/part-05/05-03-lesson-01-creation/05-03-lesson-01-creation.md

 For pretty flow’rs that Jesus made for me.\
 (repeat)

-!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-01-05-happy-floweres.mp3] “I Am Happy as Can Be” (flower). {"credits":[{"key":"Writer","value":"Janet Sage"},{"key":"Singer","value":"Johanna McKay"},{"key":"Pianist","value":"Johanna McKay"}],"copyright":"Copyright © 2001 North American Division Corporation of Seventh-day Adventists.
+!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-01-05-happy-floweres.mp3] “I Am Happy as Can Be” (flower). {"credits":[{"key":"Writer","value":"Janet Sage"},{"key":"Singer","value":"Johanna McKay"},{"key":"Pianist","value":"Johanna McKay"}],"title": "Credits","copyright":"Copyright © 2001 North American Division Corporation of Seventh-day Adventists.
 From Little Voices Praise Him, #214.
 Used by permission."}

 **^[STARS]({"style":{"text":{"color": "#a65726"}}})**\
 Show a star.
 Say: **God made the little stars that “twinkle” in the sky when it’s nighttime** (turn off the lights and represent sleeping). **And God made the sun that we can see in the day** (turn on the light and make a big circle with your arms or show a felt sun). **And He made the round moon and the stars for the night** (represent sleeping again; give your baby a star on a stick).